PC-Admin/blog/michael5collins.com/content/post/cursor-vs-claude-code/index.md

 ---

-My own opinions of both products for software development and automating workflows.
+My own opinions of how both products compare for software development and automating workflows.

 ## Agentic Frameworks Seem OP

 I have been fascinated with how I can outsource work to these LLMs since late 2023, when I was first playing with GPT-3.5 through a web UI.
 In some ways it seemed clueless and like it was just guessing, early models in 2023-2024 were only correct maybe ~55% of the time.
 This caused you on occasion, get stuck in loops with it.
 It was still magic however, you can do a lot of damage with a magical robot that's correct half the time.

-In 2026 the larger commercial models all seem to have improved substantially, seemingly offering ~90% accuracy.
+In 2026 the larger commercial models all seem to have improved substantially.
 My favourite model Claude seems to be fiercely accurate, compared to how any other model was a few years prior.

-Agentic frameworks go beyond the web interface though, allowing you to build software and automate tasks locally on your machine.
+Agentic frameworks go beyond the web interface, allowing you to build software and automate tasks locally on your machine.
+They allow you to close the loop, with them being able to compile, deploy and test software on their own.
+They can build testing frameworks for software, test outputs for processes, then try again if anything's wrong.
+This ability to recurse over their own outputs repeatedly seems to magnify their accuracy.

-## Everything's a Programming Problem

-It really seems like a wide array of problems in life can now be reduced into a folder containing relevant data/scripts, then these agentic AI tools can "cook" you up a solution (and double check it too!).
-I'm not yet sure where the ceiling is to this, but it's been very entertaining to try and find it.
-I have so far been able to do a tonne of programming, some complicated bookkeeping, and have fought RMA's and other bureaucratic disputes.

-If you've never tried one of these tools.
-The next time you're dealing with any overly complex problem, sort all the relevant data into a folder and give them a try yourself.

 ## Which AI Tool is #1?